 Scandic Grand Central Helsinki

-The new Scandic Grand Central will be one of Finland’s biggest and most unique hotels in Finland, upon its completion in early 2021.
-The Helsinki Railway Station, which was designed by Eliel Saarinen and completed in 1909, is one of the most prestigious and protected historical buildings in Finland.
+The new Scandic Grand Central became one of Finland’s biggest and most unique hotels in Finland, upon its completion in early 2021.
+The Helsinki Central Railway Station, which was designed by Eliel Saarinen and completed in 1909, is one of the most prestigious and protected historical buildings in Finland.
 Designing an extension for such a landmark was a compelling challenge.

 Futudesign’s concept stays true to the original architecture of the railway station and blurs the boundaries of historic and contemporary architecture to create a stylistic symbiosis.